nagstler/procmon/README.md

 Please remember to replace `'your-slack-token'` and `'your-channel-id'` with your actual Slack bot token and channel ID. **Never commit your Slack bot token to version control.**

-To start monitoring a process, run:
+To start monitoring a process, run the following:

 ```bash
 ./procmon "your-process-name"